xtdb/xtdb/doc/state_of_c2.md

 Because of the lower-level of the expression engine and it being tied to the Arrow type system, providing access to arbitrary Clojure functions within the query, while possible, isn't a good fit.
+It's possible to open this up with a generic and slower mapping fallback function, but for other reasons my preference is to not allow calling arbitrary code inside the engine.